 Most houses are built with wooden studs.
 Mine, constructed in the 1970s, is no exception.
 It's what we're all used to (unless you happen to be a commercial contractor).
-If you've seen a house being built, studs are the long vertical pieces of lumber, usually measuring 2 feet by 4 feet (60 centimeters by 121 centimeters) or 4 feet by 6 feet (121 centimeters by 182 centimeters) that form the framework.
+If you've seen a house being built, studs are the long (typically several feet long) vertical pieces of lumber, usually measuring 2 inches by 4 inches (5 centimeters by 10 centimeters) or 4 inches by 6 inches (10 centimeters by 15 centimeters) that form the framework.

 Houses are generally constructed using a method called stick frame, with the studs being the sticks and rectangular platforms -- like subfloors and ceiling joists -- being the frames.
 The studs bear the load of the interior and exterior walls, as well as the roof.
 But it's just one way to build in what's called light frame building.
 Wooden studs are typically used in houses and small apartment buildings, but they're just one way to frame a house.